dhis2/wow-backend/guides/test_mocking.md

 		      ...

 	    }

+## Avoiding `Strictness.LENIENT`
+Instead of making the entire setup lenient by annotating the test with `@MockitoSettings( strictness = Strictness.LENIENT )` test should
+* either call appropiate setup methods as part of the test scenario so each scenario only uses needed setup
+* or use `lenient().when(...` in a common setup to exclude the part of the setup that does not always apply.

 ## Mockito anti-patterns

 - Everything is a mock
 - Do not mock value objects or data structures
 - Don't mock type you don't own (like a 3rd party lib)
+- making the entire mocking setup lenient by using `@MockitoSettings( strictness = Strictness.LENIENT )`